tinkercademy-bootcamp/chat-project-Algorysh/exercise-2/README.md

 - Is this code better or worse than exercise-1?
   - This code is better than exercise-1 as this is modular and easier to read and it's a good practice to use functions rather than writing all the logic in `main`.
 - What are the tradeoffs compared to exercise-1?
   - In exercise-2, the code gets longer and there is an increased complexity due to jumping through various function (but this is negligible).
-It may be harder for a newbiew to keep track of the code due to a lot of jumping through functions.
+It may be harder for a newbie to keep track of the code due to a lot of jumping through functions.
 - Are you able to spot any mistakes or inconsistencies in the changes?

 ## Thinking About Performance

 - Does writing code this way have any impact on performance?